storesafe/cordova-sqlcipher-adapter/README.md

 ## Status

 - Windows platform support is now disabled in this plugin version, with CRYPTO provider (libTomCrypt) completely removed (ref: [litehelpers / Cordova-sqlcipher-adapter#63](https://github.com/litehelpers/Cordova-sqlcipher-adapter/issues/63)).
 For future consideration: enable Windows build again with encryption using a recent build of the OpenSSL crypto library ref: [litehelpers/Cordova-sqlcipher-adapter#30](https://github.com/litehelpers/Cordova-sqlcipher-adapter/issues/30)
-- Alpha version:
+- SQLCipher version information:
   - SQLCipher `4.3.0` for Android - in custom build from <https://github.com/brodybits/android-database-sqlcipher/tree/v4.3.x-defensive-jar-build> (`v4.3.x-defensive-jar-build` branch), now using `androidx.sqlite:sqlite:2.1.0` framework reference
   - SQLCipher `4.3.0` for iOS/macOS
   - with OpenSSL libcrypto for Android
   - using CommonCrypto framework for iOS/macOS
   - NO ENCRYPTION ENABLED (completely removed) for Windows
   - for future consideration: embed OpenSSL libcrypto for all target platforms
-- This plugin is NOT supported by PhoneGap Developer App or PhoneGap Desktop App.
+- This plugin is __not__ supported by PhoneGap Developer App or PhoneGap Desktop App.
-- A recent version of the Cordova CLI (such as `6.5.0` / `7.1.0` / `8.1.x`) is recommended.
-Cordova versions older than `6.0.0` are missing the `cordova-ios@4.0.0` security fixes.
-In addition it may be needed to use `cordova prepare` in case of cordova-ios older than `4.3.0` (Cordova CLI `6.4.0`).
+- This plugin version has SQLCipher included for all platforms and should be usable from PhoneGap Build.
 - SQLCipher build settings used:
   - `SQLITE_HAS_CODEC` (no longer enabled in Windows SQLite3 library build)
   - `SQLITE_SOUNDEX` (Android only)